 - Rituals and resources for coping and spiritual and emotional support are explored

-- Sessions are facilitated by a Bay Area Jewish Healing Center Rabbi
+- Sessions are guided by a Bay Area Jewish Healing Center Rabbi or specially trained facilitator

 What kinds of groups do you offer?